• Home

 5. Every year, over 500,000 sandhill cranes migrate to New Mexico’s Bosque del Apache National Wildlife Refuge for winter.
 This spectacle attracts tens of thousands of human visitors each year who marvel at the birds in their natural habitat.

 Whether you’re a bird enthusiast or not, the sandhill crane is sure to impress you with its beauty and grace.
-Be sure to keep an eye out for these magnificent creatures the next time you’re outdoors!

-In conclusion, the sandhill crane is a fascinating bird.
 Standing over three feet tall, with a nearly seven-foot wingspan, the sandhill crane is an impressive sight.

-But this massive bird is not just a beautiful creature but also a remarkable survivor.
 Sandhill cranes have been around for over two million years and show no signs of disappearing anytime soon.

-One of the reasons for their longevity is their adaptability.
 Sandhill cranes are found in many habitats, from arctic tundra to tropical mangrove swamps.

 They are also highly adaptable in their diet, eating everything from insects to berries to small mammals.